• Target level of study

 DYNAMEID Dynamic and Emergence of Infectious Diseases

-The COVID-19 crisis has shown how dangerous, challenging and disruptive a pandemic can be to our societies.
-It has been shown that simply reacting to the disease does not stop the progression of a pandemic.
-We do not know when or where the next epidemic will occur.
-We don't know what kind it will be.
-However, one thing we can be sure of is that there will be a next epidemic.
-In the meantime, we are continuously observing the emergence of new pathogens and resistance to treatments.
-How should we prepare as a community to deal with it when it comes?
-The answer is not a one-size-fits-all one and certainly should not come after the disease has emerged.
-The answer lies in understanding the complex nature of an emerging infectious disease and managing the risk holistically.
-We must prevent the emergence of new diseases by organizing regulation and exchange in society in an appropriate manner.
-A new generation capable of managing risk with a new and more global vision is needed.
+The COVID-19 crisis has shown how dangerous and disruptive a pandemic can be to our societies.
+It has become clear that simply responding to the disease is not enough to stop the spread of a pandemic.
+We do not know when or where the next epidemic will strike.
+We do not know what type it will be.
+However, one thing we can be sure of is that there will be another epidemic.
+In the meantime, we are constantly seeing the emergence of new pathogens and resistance to treatments.
+How should we, as a community, prepare to deal with it when it arises?
+There is no single answer, and it must not come after the disease has appeared.
+The solution lies in understanding the complex nature of an emerging infectious disease and in comprehensive risk management.
+We must prevent the emergence of new diseases by organizing regulation and exchanges in society in an appropriate manner.
+A new generation capable of managing risk with a new and more comprehensive vision is needed.
 DYNAMEID is designed to train this generation.

-"The greatest victory is the one that requires no battle" Sun Tzu
+"The greatest victory is one that requires no battle."
+Sun Tzu

 Sensory and Motor Neuroprostheses

-Initially created around auditory prostheses (middle ear implant, cochlear implants, brainstem implant), this course aims to broaden its training field to sensory (visual implants) and motor (stimulators) neuroprostheses.
-This course offers in-depth training in the fields of neurostimulation, implantable prostheses, prosthetic adaptation, and sensory and motor functional exploration.
-This training responds to a need recognized by all the actors, physicians, neuroprosthetists, and nursing staff, in search of a solid training in the field of neuroprosthesis.
-Such training requires knowledge that cannot be acquired in only 3 years.
-The development of implantable prostheses and the specificity of the populations to which they are addressed require additional professional training at Master's level (Bac+5), which can lead to doctoral studies.
+Initially created around hearing aids (middle ear implants, cochlear implants, brainstem implants), this program aims to broaden its scope of training to include sensory neuroprostheses (visual implants) and motor neuroprostheses (stimulators).
+This program offers in-depth training in the fields of neurostimulation, implantable prostheses, prosthetic fitting, and sensory and motor functional exploration.
+This training meets a need recognized by all stakeholders, including physicians, neuroprosthetists, and healthcare professionals, who are seeking solid training in the field of neuroprosthetics.
+Such training requires knowledge that cannot be acquired in just three years.
+The development of implantable prostheses and the specific nature of the populations for which they are intended require additional professional university training at the master's level (five years of higher education), which can lead to doctoral studies.

 Translational Medicinal Chemistry

-This course lies at the interface between chemistry and biology, and is aimed at students in the biological sciences, the health sector or ENSCM.
-Based on structural, molecular and cellular biology, this course provides theoretical and methodological training in drug design and rational innovation, as well as nanotechnologies for vectorization and targeting.
-Training in pharmacokinetics, toxicological investigation and therapeutic pharmacology then enables students to understand the fate of a molecule within the body.
+This program is at the intersection of chemistry and biology and is intended for students in the biological sciences, health sciences, or ENSCM.
+Based on structural, molecular, and cellular biology, this program provides theoretical and methodological training in the field of medicine, covering rational design and innovation on the one hand, and nanotechnologies for vectorization and targeting on the other.
+Courses in pharmacokinetics, toxicological investigation, and therapeutic pharmacology then enable students to understand what happens to a molecule within the body.

 IBIS Therapeutic Engineering and Bioproduction in Biotechnology-Health

-The IBIS program for Therapeutic Engineering and Bioproduction in Biotechnology and Health (Red Biotechnology) in the Biology and Health field is designed to train students to create and produce the therapies of tomorrow, using biotechnology tools.
-Scientific progress in the understanding of human diseases is leading to innovations in health, most of which are carried out by biotechnology companies.
-The French and global dynamism in the creation of highly specialized companies with specific know-how must coincide with an evolution of training leading to these new professions and skills.
+The IBIS program in Therapeutic Engineering and Bioproduction in Health Biotechnology (Red Biotechnology) within the Biology and Health major is designed to train students to create and produce the therapies of tomorrow using biotechnology tools.
+Scientific advances in understanding human diseases are leading to innovations in health, most of which are driven by biotechnology companies.
+The dynamism in France and around the world in the creation of highly specialized companies with specific expertise must be matched by developments in training programs leading to these new professions and skills.

-These therapies are complex in their nature and their use
+These therapies are complex in nature and use.

 The aspects developed concern:

-- Biotechnological tools for the discovery of innovative therapeutic molecules, either biological (recombinant proteins and antibodies, cells) or chemical.
+- Biotechnological tools designed to discover innovative therapeutic molecules, whether biological (recombinant proteins and antibodies, cells) or chemical in nature.

-- The engineering of bioprocesses for the industrial production of these compounds will also be developed as well as their formulation and vectorization (nanobiotechnologies).
+- The engineering of bioprocesses for the industrial production of these compounds will also be developed, as will their formulation and vectorization (nanobiotechnologies).

-In addition, an opening towards agro-environmental (green and yellow), marine (blue) and industrial (white) biotechnologies will be offered through transversal teaching units with other Masters.
-Moreover, an agreement is planned with Polytech Montpellier in order to offer a double training validated by a double degree Engineer/Master:
+In addition, an introduction to agro-environmental (green and yellow), marine (blue), and industrial (white) biotechnologies will be offered through cross-disciplinary teaching units with other master's programs.
+Furthermore, an agreement is planned with Polytech Montpellier to offer a dual training program validated by a dual Engineering/Master's degree:

-- 2 students from Polytech Montpellier per year, Biological and Food Engineering GBA, to access the health biotechnology sector (pharmacy, cosmetics, etc.)
+- Two students from Polytech Montpellier per year, Biological and Food Engineering (GBA), to enter the health biotechnology sector (pharmaceuticals, cosmetics, etc.)

-- to 2 students from the Biology-Health/IBIS Master's degree per year, to enter the field of agri-food and nutrition.
+- to two students from the Master's in Biology-Health/IBIS program per year, to enter the agri-food and nutrition sector.

-In summary, the IBIS program is an innovative training program in the field of health biotechnology, designed to meet the needs of the industry by offering applied, multidisciplinary, practical and integrated teaching for students in science, pharmacy, engineering or continuing education.
+In summary, the IBIS program is an innovative training course in the field of health biotechnology, designed to meet the needs of industry professionals by offering applied, multidisciplinary, practical, and integrated teaching for science students, pharmacists, engineers, and those in continuing education.

-At the M1 level, a compulsory common base of knowledge allows the acquisition and consolidation of fundamental knowledge in genetics, genomics, cell and developmental biology.
-From this first year, an orientation towards a reinforcement of the knowledge in genetics is proposed by the possibility of choosing 3 UEs of genetics.
-It should be noted that the teaching in M1 is transversal since many UEs are common to different courses of the Biology-Health Master.
-This organization thus makes it possible to develop a personalized course of choice: molecular bases of hereditary diseases, signaling, structural biochemistry, biostatistics, physiopathology or R programming.
+At the M1 level, a mandatory core curriculum allows students to acquire and consolidate fundamental knowledge in genetics, genomics, cell biology, and developmental biology.
+Starting in this first year, students can choose to strengthen their knowledge of genetics by selecting three genetics course units.
+It should be noted that M1 teaching is cross-disciplinary, as many course units are common to different tracks within the Master's in Biology and Health.
+This structure allows students to develop a personalized track of their choice: molecular bases of hereditary diseases, signaling, structural biochemistry, biostatistics, pathophysiology, or R programming.

-At the M2 level, the teaching is very directly associated with research laboratories.
-A compulsory elective course is completed by a thematic course.
+At the M2 level, courses are directly linked to research laboratories.
+A compulsory elective course is supplemented by a thematic course.

-This organization allows for a cross-disciplinary approach to training and an opening to the international scene.
+This organization allows for cross-disciplinary training and international exposure.

-Within the thematic framework, a workshop in Epigenetics is organized.
-This workshop offers the opportunity to bring together internationally renowned scientists and clinicians working on current topics in the field of genetics and epigenetics (evolutionary program).
-The objective of this workshop is twofold: to provide advanced training in the various fields of genetic research while giving the opportunity for an exchange between students and professionals on the development of their careers.
+As part of the thematic program, a workshop on epigenetics is being organized.
+This workshop provides an opportunity to bring together internationally renowned scientists and clinicians working on current topics in the field of genetics and epigenetics (program subject to change).
+The workshop has two objectives: to provide in-depth training in various areas of genetic research and to give students and professionals the opportunity to discuss their career paths.

-During the course, lectures are coupled with invited seminars given by researchers who have participated in major advances in the field.
+During this course, lectures are combined with guest seminars given by researchers who have contributed to major advances in the field.

-These teaching sessions are then deepened through article analysis, methodological discussions and round tables with specialized researchers.
-Each student thus benefits from personalized supervision that gives him or her the opportunity for direct exchange with professionals.
-One day is also dedicated to the professional future.
+These teaching sessions are then explored in greater depth through article analysis, methodological discussions, and roundtable discussions with specialist researchers.
+Each student thus benefits from personalized supervision, giving them the opportunity to engage in direct dialogue with professionals.
+One day is also devoted to career development.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------